xshthkr/asyncparlinna/README.md

 ---

 Benchmarking this project heavily uses CPU and RAM resources.
 This got me temporarily banned from my university's HPC cluster.
+This is why benchmarking results are incomplete.